-- 606 The player-patient may continue cardiovascular conditioning, strength and balance training, team- - 607 based sport-specific exercise, and participate in non-contact football activities such as throwing, - 608 catching, running and other position-specific activities, progressing to participation in non-contact - 609 team practice activities To be clear, all activities at this Phase remain non-contact (i.e., no contact - 610 with other players or objects, such as tackling dummies or sleds). - 611 If the player-patient is able to tolerate all football specific activity without a recurrence of signs or - 612 symptoms of concussion and his neurocognitive testing has returned to baseline, he may be moved to - 613 the next Phase in the sequence.
-For clarity; all signs, symptoms, and neurological examination - 614 (including neurocognitive testing and balance testing) must return to baseline status before returning - 615 to full football activity/clearance.
-Exceptions to the neurocognitive component may be considered by - 616 the Club physician responsible for the diagnosis and treatment of concussion (in consultation with the - 617 NPC) on a case-by-case basis in player-patients with documented ADHD or learning disabilities.
+The player-patient may continue cardiovascular conditioning, strength and balance training, team-based sport-specific exercise, and participate in non-contact football activities such as throwing, catching, running and other position-specific activities, progressing to participation in non-contact team practice activities.
+To be clear, all activities at this Phase remain non-contact (i.e.., no contact with other players or objects, such as tackling dummies or sleds).

+If the player-patient is able to tolerate all football specific activity without a recurrence of signs or symptoms of concussion, if his neurocognitive testing has returned to baseline, and if his symptom burden remains at or below baseline, he may be moved to the next Phase in the sequence.
+For clarity: all signs, symptoms, and neurological examination (including neurocognitive testing and balance testing) must return to baseline status before returning to full football activity/clearance.
+Exceptions to the neurocognitive component may be considered by the Club physician responsible for the diagnosis and treatment of concussion (in consultation with the NPC) on a case-by-case basis in player-patients with documented ADHD or learning disabilities.